 This chimichurri recipe is so fresh and vibrant.
 It is excellent as a topping for Grilled Steak, chicken, vegetables, and just about anything.

-Chop parsley and garlic cloves with a knife (do not use a food processor) and transfer to a bowl.
+Finely chop parsley and garlic cloves with a knife (do not use a food processor) and transfer to a bowl.

 Add remaining chimichurri ingredients and stir to combine.

 Cover with plastic wrap and refrigerate at least 2 hours or overnight before serving.
 Store chimichurri for up to one week in the refrigerator.